Sensitive Skin: Signs, Causes, and Skincare

 Which skin conditions are related to sensitive skin?

-Skin conditions like rosacea, dermatitis, acne, eczema, and psoriasis are associated with sensitive skin.
+Skin conditions, including rosacea, dermatitis, acne, eczema, and psoriasis, are associated with sensitive skin.
+Allergic contact dermatitis, seborrheic dermatitis, and urticaria (hives) can also make the skin more reactive.